NSSWITCH.CONF(5) File Formats and Configurations NSSWITCH.CONF(5)

 Domain Name Service.

-compat Valid only for passwd and
+compat Valid only for

 group.
-Implements + and -.
+Implements

-See Interaction with +/-
+Interaction with +/- syntax.

 user Valid only for printers.